Rapptz/discord.py/docs/api.rst

         The system message denoting that a new member has joined a Guild.

+    .. attribute:: premium_guild_subscription

+        The system message denoting that a member has "nitro boosted" a guild.
+    .. attribute:: premium_guild_tier_1

+        The system message denoting that a member has "nitro boosted" a guild and it achieved level 1.
+    .. attribute:: premium_guild_tier_2

+        The system message denoting that a member has "nitro boosted" a guild and it achieved level 2.
+    .. attribute:: premium_guild_tier_3

+        The system message denoting that a member has "nitro boosted" a guild and it achieved level 3.

 .. class:: ActivityType

     Specifies the type of :class:`Activity`.
 This is used to check how to